 In the study, researchers found patients frequently felt “negatively” about themselves, even when they tried to smile.
 Most of these patients experienced stress, anxiety, and depression related to the challenges of facial expression in communication.
 They often took steps to avoid social settings as well.

-Learning to Recognize Facial Expressions in Others
+Learning to Recognize Facial Emotions in Others

 Facial expression recognition can play an essential role in a facial paralysis patient’s ability to cope with the emotional effects of their condition.
 With the ability to recognize facial expressions in others, this patient can use their tone of voice, hand gestures, and other forms of nonverbal and verbal communication to engage with others.